Syllabus

 Week 4: Unity for Children

-This week we learn how to make multi-scene game and make important instances and values persist between scenes and gameplay.
+This week we learn how to make a multi-scene game and make important instances and values persist between scenes and gameplay.

 Topic | Details |